Strata Loans Processing

 Account Name (suggested)Account Type / Details

-Cash at BankAssetOperating account which will receive the loan funds
+Cash at BankAssetOperating account which will receive the loan funds.

-Interest ExpenseInterest amounts applicable to every repayment
+Interest ExpenseInterest amounts applicable to every repayment.

-Bank Fees / ChargesExpenseInitial application fee / Account fee (if applicable)
+Bank Fees / ChargesExpenseInitial application fee / Account fee (if applicable).

 Principal / Loan repaymentExpenseFor budgeting only.
 These amounts will be applied on the liability account to reduce the amount owing.